-- 7.10 The ordinary speculative market for industrial development is generally not viable as build costs are higher than rental returns.
+- 8.11 The ordinary speculative market for industrial development is generally not viable as build costs are higher than rental returns.
 Ideally employment development should be delivered alongside the residential development in order to promote sustainable development.
-As part of the local plan the council is working with the strategic site developers, to encourage the early delivery of employment allocations to be developed in parallel with the residential development. - 7.11 It is proposed that the local plan will include a policy mechanism to safeguard against the loss of employment land to other uses, as the assessed employment land is required to support a balanced and aligned development plan. - 7.12 A range of size of sites is to be allocated in the local plan to give choice to the market rather than to rely on one large strategic site to deliver the employment land requirements for the district over the plan period.
+As part of the local plan the council is working with the strategic site developers, to encourage the early delivery of employment allocations to be developed in parallel with the residential development. - 8.12 A range of size of sites are allocated in the local plan to give choice to the market rather than to rely on one large strategic site to deliver the employment land requirements for the district over the plan period.